Large baked beans with bacon in tomato sauce (Gigandes/Gigantes plaki)

 Once it starts boiling, reduce the hear to medium-low and let it simmer for 1 hour and 10 minutes.
 Remove the froth, if any.
 Check if the beans have been cooked by tasting one after this phase.
 If they are ready (soft), remove from heat.
 If not, continue to simmer, until they are.
 Add some water if needed.

-When ready, drain the beans, and put them in a medium sized pan.
+When ready, drain the beans, and put them in a medium sized baking pan/casserole dish.

 Then, start cooking the sauce:

-Remove from the oven, and leave aside for a while to cool down.
+Remove from the oven, and set aside for a while to cool.
 Serve with some feta cheese and olives on the side.
 Kali oreksi!

-1. If you are fasting or you are a vegetarian, then simply remove the bacon from this recipe and cook for the same amount of time.
+1. This is amazing for vegetarians as well; simply remove the bacon from recipe and cook for the same amount of time.

 2. It's important to use beans that are recently bought and are fresh.
-They will cook faster.
+They will cook faster and taste better.
 Drier beans may take more time to soften.

 3. If you want to reduce the cooking time then you can use a pressure cooker.
 Boil the beans in 1lt (4 cups) of water for 10 minutes without the lid, change the water, close the lid and cook for another 20 minutes with the same amount of water.
 The baking in the oven will be reduced to 20 minutes this way.